 7. Plan ahead for Whistle Stop Christmas.

 Each year around Christmastime, Hulen Park comes alive with lighted displays.
-At Whistle Stop Christmas, 3.5 millions lights form in shapes of Christmas trees, arches, locomotive and other Texas-themed icons.
-Free to the public, guests can go on train rides or a horse-drawn wagon rides through the lights.
-The month-long event also hosts special things to do like outdoor concerts, photo opportunities with Mr. and Mrs. Claus, a downtown parade and other live entertainment.
-The 2018 Whistle Stop Christmas will be an especially eventful one: it’s the 22nd anniversary of the annual Cleburne celebration.
+At Whistle Stop Christmas, 3.5 million lights form in the shapes of Christmas trees, arches, locomotives, and other Texas-themed icons.
+Free to the public, guests can go on the Children's train ride ($3 per rider) through the park.
+The month-long event also hosts special things to do like outdoor concerts, photo opportunities with Mr. and Mrs. Claus, a downtown parade, and other live entertainment.

 Photo Courtesy of: Jim McHale, Sandra Jordan, & Bob Force